Codecademy/docs/content/java/concepts/boolean-logic/boolean-logic.md

 One of the primitive [data types](https://www.codecademy.com/resources/docs/java/data-types) in Java is the `boolean`.
 A boolean object takes a value of `true` or `false`.

-**Boolean logic** describes the ways in which boolean values can be combined and manipulated.
+**Boolean logic** describes how boolean values can be combined and manipulated.
 Java implements boolean logic through a set of [operators](https://www.codecademy.com/resources/docs/java/operators) and [methods](https://www.codecademy.com/resources/docs/java/methods).
-These are described below.

 ## Boolean Logical Operators